Simple Things - Surprising Histories YouTube channel thumbnail

 Channels Like Simple Things - Surprising Histories

-Simple Things – Surprising Histories explores the origins and hidden stories behind everyday objects, answering how things began, why they’re named, and how they became popular.
-The channel uses informational, explainer-style videos that delves into the history of simple things and everyday inventions, with tutorials-like clarifications and narrative storytelling.
-It publishes content from its India-based channel since Sep 14, 2025, averaging around 1.3M views per video across 124 published works.
+Simple Things – Surprising Histories uncovers the origins and hidden stories behind everyday items, exploring how things began, why they’re named as they are, and how they became popular.
+The channel emphasizes explanatory history content with a focus on origins, surprising histories, and everyday inventions, delivered through tutorials and deep-dives.
+It publishes regularly (as implied by active since Sep 14, 2025) with an average of about 1.3M views per video across 124 published videos and 17.9M total views.

 Similar Channels